azrahel/GistManager/README.md

   Meaning that as far as next dialogs will be implemented the same way, handling them will be highly encapsulated and repetetive which makes it simple and time saving
 * stores singletons that with imports could well replace @inject decorator.
 They are also easy to test btw.
-* only client side code being able to auth to github with your username and password, in no persistive token saving and no-redirections manner
+* only client side code being able to auth to github with your username and password, in no persistive-token-saving and no-redirections manner
-* high MobX stores granulation and non-@action methods separation, that promotes separation of concerns, clarity, nice encapsulation and hence easy to understand, manage and extend
+* high MobX stores granulation and non-@action methods separation, that promotes separation of concerns, clarity, nice encapsulation and hence easy to understand, manageble and extendable code
 * webpack lazy react components loading
 * high granulation level and clear concerns separation between directories/files and components
 * css modules